 Efficient public services are key factors in a thriving city and they should be characterized by a common desire to prioritize citizens’ different needs and desires.
 The city’s responsibility is to provide support and facilitate in everyday life.
 Applying for permits, schools, elderly care or to plan the commuting route to work, are just a few examples of popular e-services offered.

-e-Stockholm – The City of Stockholm’s strategy for e-services and the technology of the future
+e-Stockholm – The Smart City of Stockholm’s strategy for e-services digitalization and new technology of the future

 Sweden has achieved major international success in a wide range of industries, from steel and forestry to security and retail.
 But in one industry, in particular, the country has excelled – telephony.
 Ever since American Alexander Graham Bell first received a patent for the telephone in 1876, Sweden has ranked among the world’s leading telecom nations.
 What’s more, the Swedish ‘telecom miracle’ has largely been achieved in the Stockholm region.